triton-inference-server/server/docs/protocol/extension_sequence.md

 # Sequence Extension

 This document describes Triton's sequence extension.
 The sequence extension allows Triton to support stateful models that expect a sequence of related inference requests.
-Because this extension is supported, Triton reports “sequence” in the extensions field of its Server Metadata.

 An inference request can specify that it is part of a sequence using the “sequence_id” parameter in the request and by using the “sequence_start” and “sequence_end” parameters to indicate the start and end of sequences.

+Because this extension is supported, Triton reports either "sequence(uint64)" or "sequence(string)" in the extensions field of its Server Metadata depending on the type of the supplied "sequence_id" parameter.

 - "sequence_id" : a string or uint64 value that identifies the sequence to which a request belongs.
 All inference requests that belong to the same sequence